 An asset protection trust is a resilient fiduciary arrangement where you transfer ownership of assets, like liquid capital or real estate, to the ownership of another third party called the trustee.
 An asset protection trust has the following major players:

-• The trustee, who oversees the trust and handles distributions.
+- The trustee, who oversees the trust and handles distributions.
 The trustee is also responsible for ensuring that your trust is managed according to your original intent for years in the future.
-With an irrevocable (unchangeable) asset protection trust, this is even more important
+With an irrevocable (unchangeable) asset protection trust, this is even more important.
+Think of the trustee as the trust’s guardian, ensuring its longevity and adherence to your wishes.
+Their role can be particularly critical in situations involving complex assets or multiple beneficiaries.

 In essence, the trustee is the overall ruler of the trust.
 They can’t decide how the trust is run – that’s outlined in the trust’s original documents – but they’re still responsible for the trust and everything stored within.